erdogant/bnlearn/docs/pages/html/_sources/Example Datasets.rst.txt

 Example Datasets
 ================

-`bnlearn` contins various example datasets that can be used to better understand how the datasets should be structured as an input to the `bnlearn` functions
+``bnlearn`` contains various example datasets that can be used to better understand how the datasets should be structured as an input to the ``bnlearn`` functions.
-It is also possible to create a DAG manually (see create DAG section) but here we are going to load some of the well-known bayesian models.
+It is also possible to import other DAG files manually that are stored in bif files.
+DAGs can be loaded and/or imported as following:

-Datasets
-''''''''

-Various DAGs available that can be easily loaded:

 .. code-block:: python